loft-sh/vcluster-rancher-operator/README.md

 7. Follow the installation process and install the chart.
 8. In the sidebar, navigate to "Workloads" -> "Deployments".
 Confirm that the deployment named "vcluster-rancher-op" has the State "Active".

-Once the operator is installed, all vClusters deployed in any downstream cluster in rancher will cause a corresponding Rancher cluster to be created, the vCluster to connect to the corresponding Rancher cluster, and cluster owners added.
+Once the operator is installed:
+* All vClusters deployed in any downstream cluster will cause a corresponding Rancher cluster to be created
+* The vCluster will connect to the corresponding Rancher cluster
+* Any project-member or above will be added as a cluster-owner

 ## Uninstall

 1. Select the local cluster in the Rancher clusters overview page.
 2. In the sidebar, navigate to "Apps" -> "Installed Apps".
-3. Delete the vcluster-rancher-op app.
-The app will be have the name you gave it during install.
+3. Delete the vcluster-rancher-op app

+Note that Rancher clusters will not be affected by removing this operator.

 ## Technical Details

+*Downstream Client*

-The vCluster Rancher operator run in the local cluster and watches clusters.management.cattle.io.
+The vCluster Rancher operator runs in Rancher's local cluster and watches clusters.management.cattle.io.
 When a cluster has not been seen by the handler before, it creates a client using the Rancher reverse proxy to talk to the downstream cluster.
-This is done by creating a token, if needed, for the user.management.cattle.io that is created during the Helm chart install.
+This is done by creating a token, if needed, for the user.management.cattle.io resource that is created during the Helm chart install.
 The token is then used to authenticate requests to the Rancher proxy.

+*Rancher Cluster Creation*

-Once a client is created for a downstream cluster, it is used to watch all services with the label `app=vcluster`.
-If the vCluster install does not have a corresponding
+Once a client is created for each downstream cluster, it is used to watch all services with the label `app=vcluster`.
+If a virtual cluster install is found which does not have a corresponding Rancher cluster, the installation process begins.
-Rancher cluster, the installation process begins.
-The installation process creates a provisioning clusters, waits for Rancher to create the clusterregistrationtoken.cattle.io, and then extracts the command from the clusterregistrationtokens status.
+The installation process creates a provisioning cluster, waits for Rancher to create the `clusterregistrationtoken.cattle.io`, and then extracts the command from the `clusterregistrationtoken` status.
 This command contains everything that is needed to deploy Rancher's cluster agent to the vCluster.
-A job is then deployed in the vCluster's host cluster that creates a kubeconfig pointing the the vCluster service in the host cluster.
+A job is then deployed in the vCluster's host cluster that creates a kubeconfig pointing to the vCluster service in the host cluster.
 The earlier extracted command is executed using the newly created kubeconfig.

+Deletion events for the vCluster service will trigger the controller to delete the corresponding Rancher cluster.

+*Project Management*

 The service event handler then figures out which project the vCluster is installed in.
-All Rancher users that have a projectroletemplatebidning.cattle.io for the project with either the project-owner or project-member roles are added as cluster owners, using a clusterroletemplatebinding.management.cattle.io, to the vCluster Rancher cluster.
+All Rancher users that have a `projectroletemplatebidning.cattle.io` for the project with either the `project-owner` or `project-member` roles are added as cluster owners, using a `clusterroletemplatebinding.management.cattle.io`, to the virtual cluster's Rancher cluster.

-Deletion events for the vCluster service will trigger the controller to delete the corresponding Rancher cluster.

 ## Development